 Leigha has written about yoga, healing and wellness for Livestrong.com, Elephant Journal and local publications.
 When she’s not in the studio, she might be cooking up a vegan pot pie, chillin’ with her Love & two little ones, or exploring the world on her kayak, in books, or on foot with her dog Huck.

 Through her teaching, Jacqui is inspired to help people find that same connection she felt upon her first yoga class.
 As an instructor, Jacqui weaves together mindfulness, alignment, and strength with softness in her flowing sequences.
-She guides students to move in harmony with their breath and to discover the obstacles and opportunities that are waiting to be met on and off the mat.
-Having sustained a serious arm injury, Jacqui knows how humbling the physical practice can be and encourages students to be sensitive to their bodies.
-As a trained Ashtanga teacher and with the experience teaching both advanced and beginner students, her classes are based on Vinyasa/Ashtanga styles for all levels.
+Finding inspiration in everyday life, she guides students to move in harmony with their breath and to discover the obstacles and opportunities that are waiting to be met on and off the mat.
+Having sustained injuries and multiple surgeries, Jacqui knows how humbling the physical practice can be and encourages students to be sensitive to the needs of the their bodies and minds.

 is a Certified Anusara-Inspired Yoga Teacher and a nature-based Nutrition and Lifestyle Specialist.
 Her vision is to teach yoga, diet, and lifestyle based on the principles of nature for individual, community, and planetary healing.
 Her yoga classes are a mixture of hatha and vinyasa styles of yoga, with a focus on breath to calm and cleanse the body and mind and alignment to awaken the heart and spirit.
 Stephanie blogs about nature, yoga, and healthy eating on her website www.stephanieroseyoga.com.